hkellaway/hkellaway.github.io/_posts/2017-09-07-should-code-always-be-dry-meetup-talk.md

 published: true
 ---

 Check it out!
-I presented a Meetup talk at Etsy entitled "Should Code Always Be DRY?": [https://vimeo.com/241356357](https://vimeo.com/241356357)
+I presented a Meetup talk for Brooklyn Swift Developers entitled "Should Code Always Be DRY?": [https://vimeo.com/241356357](https://vimeo.com/241356357)

 It's based on my blog post, [Writing Imperfect Code](http://harlankellaway.com/blog/2017/09/06/writing-imperfect-code) on lessons learned from trying to be perfectionistic in real-world application development such as: